 LWG Fisheries Biologist directs fish protection and recovery operations with the help of O&M personnel from the project.
 The LWG Fisheries Biologist may request additional personnel from USFWS Dworshak hatchery to work in concert with and assist with the activity at the discretion of the Dworshak Operations Manager.
 During the unwatering process, the LWG Fisheries Biologist will be present at the draft tube entry door and will direct and monitor water levels, and fish condition through the final stages of the draft tube unwatering.

 The night before a unit is to be unwatered, the operator will turn off lights overlooking the tailrace to reduce the attraction of smaller fish.
 Several hours before the unit is to be unwatered, the DWR Operations Section will contact BPA to get final approval for the outage and make sure all the clearance tags are ready to be placed.
 Early on the day of unwatering, the mechanics and operators will coordinate to lower the emergency gate and/or install the intake bulkhead.
 This will isolate the intake water passage from the forebay.
-A least one day in advance, the LWG Fisheries Biologist will ensure that adequate fish recovery equipment and personnel trained in fish handling are available for the unwatering and fish recovery event.
+At least one day in advance, the LWG Fisheries Biologist will ensure that adequate fish recovery equipment and personnel trained in fish handling are available for the unwatering and fish recovery event.
 Personnel to assist in the salvage procedure may come from local fish facilities and/or District Operations.

-When the turbine unit draft tube is to be unwatered, the operator will coordinate with local agencies (e.g., USFWS personnel from Dworshak Hatchery), RCC, and BPA to run the unit with a full load for 15 minutes to flush the scroll case and the draft tube of fish.
+When the turbine unit draft tube is to be unwatered, the operator will coordinate with local agencies (e.g., USFWS personnel from Dworshak Hatchery), RCC, and BPA to run the unit with the maximum possible load for 15 minutes to flush the scroll case and the draft tube of fish.
 In the case of unit 3, full load will not be achieved and 2.5 kcfs will be used to stay within the river rate-of-change restrictions.
 At pool elevation of 1520’ minimum discharge of 3.5kcfs is required to obtain stable operation and reduce gassing, at the same time a small unit would be cut back to allow for the rate of change which is still limited to 1’/hr on ramp up and down.
 The operator will close the penstock emergency gate (hydraulic headgate) to drain the water out of the penstock down to tailrace water elevation.
 Once a seal is confirmed by closing the unit wicket gates and monitoring penstock pressure and flow, the mechanics will place the tailrace stoplogs.
 The process from flushing the remaining water out of the penstock and confirmation of a seal through complete installation of tailrace stoplogs is estimated to take 4-6 hours barring any complications.
 All efforts in this step will be made to reduce the time involved from flushing to the installation of stoplogs via staging equipment, support supplies material and crews (units 1 & 2 have two stop logs each and unit 3 has four).
 If a seal is not obtained, the process, including flushing, must be repeated.
 Installation of the penstock maintenance bulkhead may be accomplished after the tailrace stoplogs are installed.